Radar Bros.

-Radar Bros. (also known as Radar Brothers) are an American indie rock band from Los Angeles, California, United States, formed in 1993 by Jim Putnam (vocals, guitar, keyboard), Senon Williams (bass) and Steve Goodfriend (drums).
+Radar Bros. (also known as Radar Brothers) are an American indie rock band from Los Angeles formed in 1993 by Jim Putnam (vocals, guitar, keyboard), Senon Williams (bass), and Steve Goodfriend (drums).
 They released their self-titled EP in 1995 on Fingerpaint Records.
-In 1996, they signed to Restless releasing a self-titled full-length record Radar Bros. the following spring.
+In 1996, they signed to Restless Records releasing Radar Bros. in early 1997.

-Jim Putnam is the son of Bill Putnam, founder of Universal Audio and widely considered to be the father of modern music recording.
+Jim Putnam is the son of Bill Putnam, founder of Universal Audio.
 He founded both Universal Recorders and United Western Recorders.
 Jim Putnam was a former guitarist for Medicine and Maids of Gravity before starting the Radar Bros.
 Putnam has recorded most of the Radar Bros. albums and the Mt.
 Wilson Repeater release in his studio, the Phase 4 Intergalactic Recording Facility.

-Radar Bros. sixth full-length record, The Illustrated Garden, was released in March 2010 on the Merge Records (US), and Chemikal Underground (UK/EU) labels and was the first to include new members Be Hussey and Stevie Treichel, who joined in 2008 to tour the Auditorium album in U.S. and Europe.
+Radar Bros. sixth album, The Illustrated Garden, was released in March 2010 on Merge Records (U.S.), and the Chemikal Underground label (U.K./EU).
+He was the first to include new members Be Hussey and Stevie Treichel, who joined in 2008 to tour with the Auditorium album release in the U.S. and Europe.
 Original member Senon Williams left the band to play bass in Dengue Fever.
 An LP version of The Illustrated Garden was released September 2010 on the Squid vs. Whale label.

-Radar Bros. have headlined multiple tours across the United States, Canada and Europe, as well as supporting the bands Modest Mouse and Teenage Fanclub on their 2010 U.S. tours.
-They supported The Breeders on their 2002 European tour and have played with bands such as Low, Cat Power, The Decemberists, Bardo Pond, The Black Heart Procession, and My Morning Jacket.
-Radar Bros. recorded with John Peel for his "Peel sessions" (December 10, 1996), as well as played at All Tomorrow's Parties at UK 2000 and UK 2006.
+Radar Bros. have headlined many tours in the United States, Canada, and Europe as well as supporting the bands Modest Mouse and Teenage Fanclub on their 2010 U.S. tours.
+They supported the Breeders on their 2002 European tour and played with bands including Low, Cat Power, The Decemberists, Bardo Pond, The Black Heart Procession, and My Morning Jacket.
+Radar Bros. recorded with John Peel for his "Peel sessions" (December 10, 1996) and also played at the All Tomorrow's Parties festival at UK 2000 and UK 2006.

-The music video for "Brother Rabbit" from the album Auditorium was shot in Healdton, Noble and Norman, Oklahoma in June 2008 and directed by The General Assembly.
+The music video for "Brother Rabbit" from the album Auditorium was shot in Oklahoma in Healdton, Noble, and Norman in June 2008 and directed by The General Assembly.
 Putnam's side project Mt.
-Wilson Repeater released their debut self-titled album in the US in April 2008 on the Eastern Fiction label and in the UK in October 2008 on the Chemikal Underground record label.

-The latest full-length record, Eight, was released in the U.S. on January 29, 2013, on Merge Records.
-The line-up has expanded to include Ethan Walter (keyboards, piano), Brian Cleary (piano, keyboards), and Dan Iead (guitar, pedal steel), who have all toured with the band since 2010.
-Guitarist Jim Bowers has recently joined the band as a touring member.
+Wilson Repeater released their debut self-titled album in the U.S. in April 2008 on the Eastern Fiction label and in the U.K. in October 2008 on the Chemikal Underground record label.
+The latest album, Eight, was released in the U.S. on January 29, 2013, on Merge Records.
+The line-up expanded to include Ethan Walter (keyboards, piano), Brian Cleary (piano, keyboards), and Dan Iead (guitar, pedal steel), who have all toured with the band since 2010.
+Most recently, guitarist Jim Bowers joined the band as a touring member.